Gatenox/GatenoxDevelopersHub/README.md

 <img src="./Images/send_review2.png">

-## How to onboard to partner?
+## How to onboard to partner

 ### Share your profile

-On the right sid of "your profile" screen you can find a list of Gatenox partners.
-To start onboaridng process click on your chosen partner.
+On the right side of the "your profile" screen, you can find a list of Gatenox partners.
+To start the onboarding process, click on your chosen partner.

 <img src="./Images/Share_profile.png">

-The partne will be added to your current onbaording list.
+The partner will be added to your current onbaording list.
 If your profile is completed form the perspective of data required by partner, you will be able to quickly share your profile using "Send for review" button.

 <img src="./Images/Share_profile_onboarding1.png">

-In case additional data is required by partner, the notification will be presented on the top of the screen.
+In case additional data is required by partner, a notification will be presented on the top of the screen.

 <img src="./Images/Share_profile_onboarding_missing.png">

-After completing the required informaction, press "Send for review" button to share your profile with partner.
-Your will see a list of data, which will be send to the partner.
+After completing the required informaction, press the "Send for review" button to share your profile with the partner.
+You will see a list of data which will be sent to the partner.

 <img src="./Images/Share_profile_onboarding_send.png">

-### Your current appliactions
+### Your current applications

-After sending profile to the partner, the partner name wil be displyed in the box on the top of ther "Your profile" screen.
-You can switch between partner by choosing diffrent one from the list.
+After sending your profile to the partner, the partner name will be displayed in the box on top of the "Your profile" screen.
+You can switch between partners by choosing a different one from the list.

 <img src="./Images/Share_profile_onboarding_send2.png">

-After clicking on each appliaction you can preview the appliaction data in the sae way as verifier sees them.
+After clicking on each application, you can preview the application data in the same way as the verifier sees them.

 <img src="./Images/Share_profile_preview.png">

-### Other gatenox partners
+### Other Gatenox partners

-On the right side of the screen you can find other Gatenox partners, to which you can onboard quickly using your already existing company profile.
+On the right side of the screen, you can find other Gatenox partners who you can onboard to using your existing company profile.

 <img src="./Images/Other_Gatenox_partners.png">